Responsibility and Engagement -- Evaluating Interactions in Social Robot Navigation: Responsibility and Engagement Metrics

 \section{Responsibility and Engagement Metrics}

 This section extends the Responsibility metric presented in \cite{wenzel_spotting_2025}.
 First, we revisit the calculation of the underlying conflict potential in Section \ref{section:conflict-potential}.
 We then propose to derive the \textit{conflict} measure by considering the previously unaddressed conflict buildup phase using a normalization step in Section \ref{section:conflict}.
 Section \ref{section:conflict-change} explains how the agents' actions are taken into consideration for the escalation or de-escalation of the conflict, before Section \ref{section:responsibility-engagement} shows the updated Responsibility metric and introduces the Engagement metric.
-Program code for calculating the Responsibility and Engagement metrics from trajectories can be found in a GitHub repository\footnote{Will be disclosed after double-blind review.}.
+Program code for calculating the Responsibility and Engagement metrics from trajectories can be found in a GitHub repository\footnote{\url{https://github.com/HRI-EU/hri-metrics}}.